COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 <br>
 A key indicator to evaluate the effectiveness of these restrictions and assess the compliance of the population is the reduction in mobility.
 Here, we will use a large, national-scale data set on human mobility, provided by the collaboration with Cuebiq, to evaluate the adherence to these measures by the general population.

-These reports are based on similar analysis carried on Italian data
+Our analysy is based on similar projects carried out on Italian data
 <a href="https://doi.org/10.1101/2020.03.22.20039933"> Pepe E. et al. 2020 </a>  and US data
  <a href="https://www.mobs-lab.org/uploads/6/7/8/7/6787877/assessing_mobility_changes_in_the_united_states_during_the_covid_19_outbreak.pdf"> Klein B. et al. 2020</a>.
 We aim to provide and assess the changes in commuting and mobility at county level across UK during the Covid-19 health crisis.